dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

 tc_stat -lookin /home/tc_pairs/*al092010.tcst -config TCStatConfig

 In this example, the TC-Stat tool uses any TCST file (output from tc_pairs) in the listed directory for the 9th Atlantic Basin storm in 2010.
 Filtering options and aggregated statistics are generated following configuration options specified in the TCStatConfig file.
 Further, using flags (e.g. -basin, -column, -storm_name, etc...) option within the job command lines may further refine these selections.
-See Section [subsec:tc_stat-configuration-file] for options available for job command line and [subsec:IO_MET-TC-Config-Options] for how to use them.
+See Section :ref:`tc_stat-configuration-file` for options available for job command line and :ref:`Data IO MET-TC Configuration File Options` for how to use them.

+.. _tc_stat-configuration-file:

 21.3.2 tc_stat configuration file